-STATEMENT OF AGREEME 141
+STATEMENT OF AGREEMENT

-By signing this document, I have read and acknowledge the Mercer U Policy.
+By signing this document, I have read and acknowledge the Mercer L Policy.
 I understand this policy is in effect while I am enrolled as an A

 Student Name:

 Student Signature: Date:

-COMPENSATION FOR CLINICAL EXPE
+COMPENSATION FOR CLINICAL EXP PERIENCE POLICY

+MERCER UNIVERSITY MAT PROC GRAM

-The CAATE standards provide that all clinical education must be education any payment during this education experience.
-However, this Therefore, you may not be paid but may receive scholarships associat of the Mercer University MAT Program. s does not include scholarships.
+The CAATE standards provide that all clinical education must be educative any payment during this education experience.
+However, the Therefore, you may not be paid but may receive scholarships associated the Mercer University MAT Program. is does not include scholarships.

-STATEMENT OF AGREEME NT
+STATEMENT OF AGREEMI ENT

-By signing this document, I have read and acknowledge the Mercer U Clinical Education Policy.
-I understand this policy is in effect while I ar University.
+By signing this document, I have read and acknowledge the Mercer Clinical Education Policy.
+I understand this policy is in effect while I a University.

 Student Name:

 Student Signature: Date: